Meet the Canadian innovators behind construction’s digital coming of age

 Investors are responding to the potential

-All three companies’ digitally disruptive solutions have captured the imagination of venture capital investors, including BDC Capital and a who’s who of big-name U.S. firms.
+The digitally disruptive solutions of both companies have captured the imagination of venture capital investors, including BDC Capital and a who’s who of big-name U.S. firms.
 Bridgit’s $24 million Series B round was co-led by Camber Creek and Storm Ventures.
-DOZR attracted $27.5 million in Series B funding from investors including Builder’s VC in Silicon Valley.
-RenoRun’s Series B total was US$142 million, co-led by Tiger Global and Sozo Ventures.
+DOZR attracted $27.5 million in Series B funding from investors, including Builder’s VC in Silicon Valley.

 These Canadian companies are disruptive in another way, too.
-All three are co-founded and co-led by women in a traditionally male-dominated industry.
+Both are co-founded and co-led by women in a traditionally male-dominated industry.

 DOZR co-founder and COO Erin Stephenson won the Ontario regional award for Startup Canada Woman Entrepreneur of the Year.